khushu12/ck/Readme.md

 ### Logs are located in the log folder
 Where every order is logged and you can check current order and mean of total orders/ order wait time/courier wait time
+> Sample log and csv file are attached in the logs folder

 ### Optional for visualization